-This is the easiest pronunciation of “th,” but it is not very common in English.
+This is the easiest one, but it’s not very common in English, which is why it’s not always mentioned.
 In this case “th” is simply pronounced as a regular English /t/.

-You will find some regional variations, but this is the way many people say “th” in some proper nouns and a few other nouns such as Thailand, Thames, Theresa, Thomas, Thyme, Esther.
+There are some regional variations, but this is the way many people say “th” in some proper nouns and a few other words such as Thailand, Thames, Theresa, Thomas, Thyme, Esther.

 There are no rules to know when “th” is pronounced /t/.
 You learn this with practice.

-Few languages use the /θ-ð/ sounds.
-That’s why many people have a problem with them.
+Few languages use the /θ-ð/ sounds, which is why many people have a problem with them.

-Through the years one common problem I have seen is that many people try to say a /t/ when attempting to pronounce these two sounds.
+One common issue many people have is they try to say a /t/ when attempting to pronounce these two sounds.

 There are no rules to decide when to say /θ/ or /ð/.
 You learn this with practice.

 /θ/ as in three

 To say the /θ/, place your tongue in the position described above and try to say /s/ as in Sam or to blow air.